 Assumptions.
 Although no particular distributions are assumed for the two variables, the population distribution of the paired differences is assumed to be symmetric.

 To Obtain Two-Related-Samples Tests

+- 1. From the menus choose:

-Analyze > Nonparametric Tests > Legacy Dialogs > 2 Related Samples...
+- Analyze > Nonparametric Tests > Legacy Dialogs > 2 Related Samples...

+- 2. Select one or more pairs of variables.